sheet by sheet.

 How much of my money goes to climate projects?

+Our success is measured by impact, and that is reflected in how we spend your money.
 As an individual Ecolog subscriber, 85% of your subscription goes directly towards funding these projects to save the planet.
 The project costs include all transaction fees that are carried out on your behalf.

 For our business customers we add a small surcharge to cover the additional cost of our Climate Positive Workforce® product.
 For these customers, 77.5% of the subscription income flows into climate protection.